veixq9/UfO/README.md

 </div>

-claps for UfO charity moths who will never be fooled into the other (fudgepackers welcome)
+claps for UfO charity moths who will never be fooled into the other (fudgepacker kidtrats welcome)

 # TEKHNE